Yarinyl/sensor-analysis-assignment/stop_sign_annotation_protocol.md

 # Stop Sign Annotation Protocol
 ## Introduction:
-Hello and thank you for contributing to our labeling effort.
-Thanks to you, we will be able to predict more precisely the likelihood of an accident to occur and hopefully give the drivers tools to avoid them.
+Hello, and thank you for contributing to our labeling effort.
+Your work will help us build models that more accurately estimate the likelihood of accidents and, ultimately, provide drivers with tools to prevent them.

-The goal is to label dashcam videos to capture how drivers behave when approaching, stopping at, and leaving stop signs.
+The objective of this task is to annotate dashcam videos to capture how drivers behave when approaching, stopping at, and departing from stop signs.

 ## Data:
 You will be given one short (35–45 seconds) video taken from a car dashboard.
 The video has no sound, and there is not any additional meta-data available to you during the annotation.